Capturing Kahanamoku : How a Surfing Legend and a Scientific Obsession Redefined Race and Culture

 The fascinating untold story of one scientist's pursuit of a legendary surfer in his quest to define human nature, written with the compelling drama and narrative insight of Why Fish Don't Exist and The Lost City of Z.

-Deep in the archives of New York's American Museum of Natural History sits a wardrobe filled with fifty plaster casts of human heads and faces that are a century old.
+Deep in the archives of New York's American Museum of Natural History sits a wardrobe filled with fifty plaster casts of human heads a century old.
 How they came to be is the story of one of the most consequential, and yet least-known, encounters in the history of science.

 Upon his return to New York, Osborn's fixation grew.
 He dispatched young scientist Louis Sullivan to Honolulu to measure, photograph, and cast in plaster Kahanamoku and other Hawaiian people.
 The study touched off a series of events that forever changed how we think about race, culture, science, and the essence of humanity.